ProOPF: Benchmarking and Improving LLMs for Professional-Grade Power Systems Optimization Modeling: Sample Examples and Evaluation Prompts for ProOPF-B

 \textbf{Part 4: Zero-Shot Evaluation Prompt}

 The zero-shot prompt provides task instructions without examples, testing the LLM's ability to generate OPF code with structural modifications from natural language descriptions.

 \begin{nlboxbreakable} \textbf{Task:} You are an expert power systems engineer specializing in optimal power flow (OPF) modeling with advanced structural extensions.
-Your task is to generate executable MATPOWER code for an OPF problem that includes both structural modifications (problem type changes, objective function extensions, or constraint additions) and explicit parameter modifications with numerical values.
+Your task is to generate executable MATPOWER code for an OPF problem that includes structural modifications and parameter modifications.
+The implementation must directly apply explicit numerical parameter changes and use MATPOWER's optimization model interface for structural extensions.